Maxime-Larroze/GESCO/README.md

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Gesco  documentation](https://github.com/Maxime-Larroze/GESCO/contributing.md).
+The contribution guide can be found in the [Gesco  documentation](https://github.com/Maxime-Larroze/GESCO/blob/master/CONTRIBUTING.md).

-## Security Vulnerabilities
+## Vunérabilitées de sécurité

 If you discover a security vulnerability within Laravel, please send an e-mail to Maxime LARROZE via [maxime.larroze.francezat@gmail.com](mailto:maxime.larroze.francezat@gmail.com).
 All security vulnerabilities will be promptly addressed.